-“Dearest Robin Baby: ….Cousin Norene Sale Robinson at Homer told us that Grandma [Amanda Lindsey] was living in Monticello, Arkansas in 1863 when she met John Allen [Rankin].
+….Cousin Norene Sale Robinson at Homer told us that Grandma [Amanda Lindsey] was living in Monticello, Arkansas in 1863 when she met John Allen [Rankin].
 He came to their door one night looking for a sister who lived there in town.
 Grandma said that she went to the door and ‘there stood the most handsomest soldier that she had ever seen and that she fell in love with him right there.’
 They were married some time after that.”

-First, Amanda’s father, Edward B. Lindsey, was living in Monticello, Drew County, Arkansas in 1860.During the war, he was a member of the Monticello “Home Guard,” so he was still in Monticello in 1863.
+First, Amanda’s father, Edward B. Lindsey, was living in Monticello, Drew County, Arkansas in 1860.During the war, he was a member of the Monticello “Home Guard,” so he was still in Monticello 1863.
 So far, so good – Amanda’s family was right where the legend says they would be in 1863.

 “Cousin Norene said that [John Allen’s] war record was never discussed by the family.
 It does seem funny that he was out of it in 1863.
-I have always thought that he was wounded in the war and that was one reason that he died at a fairly young age.
+I have always thought that he was wounded in the war and that was one reason he died at a fairly young age.
 It seems that was what we were told.
 So there could be a body hidden in the closet.
 Anyway we will find out for I am going to send off for his war record tomorrow, and if he did desert we will keep that out of the record.”

-Unable to find anything in his materials, I started sending off for records of my own.
-Amanda Lindsey Rankin’s Confederate pension application, a certifiable heartbreaker, arrived by mail first.
-She filed the application from Haynesville, Claiborne Parish, Louisiana in April 1910.
+I couldn’t find the war records among my father’s materials, so I started sending off for my own copies.
+Amanda’s Confederate pension application, a certifiable heartbreaker, arrived by mail first.
+She filed it from Haynesville, Claiborne Parish, Louisiana in April 1910.
 She was living with her daughter, Anna Belle Rankin Sale (Cousin Norene’s mother), as of 1900.
-Amanda signed the application in the quavery handwriting of an old person although she was only sixty-five, which, at this point, doesn’t seem at all old to me.
+Amanda signed the application in the quavery handwriting of an old person although she was only sixty-five, which doesn’t seem all that old to me.
 The rest of it, though, is filled out in a strong feminine hand.

-Amanda stated further that John Allen volunteered to serve the Confederate Army in Pine Bluff, Arkansas on March 14, 1862 (turns out that was the wrong year), that Captain Henry was his company commander, and that he was in the 9th Arkansas Infantry.
-She also swore – under oath, mind you – that he was honorably discharged on April 10, 1865, which just happens to be one day after Lee surrendered at Appomattox Court House.
+Amanda swore in her application that she had no source of income whatsoever, no real property, and no personal property worth a spit.
+That is all unquestionably true: that didn’t change until my father’s generation of Rankins.
+Amanda stated further that John Allen volunteered for the Confederate Army in Pine Bluff, Arkansas on March 14, 1862.
+Captain Henry was his company commander, and he was in the 9th Arkansas Infantry.
+She also swore that John Allen was honorably discharged on April 10, 1865, which just happens to be one day after Lee surrendered at Appomattox Court House.

 Here we have an apparent disconnect between the legend and the pension application.
 The legend says that John Allen and Amanda met in 1863.
 Amanda swore that he was discharged two years later.